leireriel/react-exercises/README.md

 9.

-## If you want to make a suggestion, please open an Issue.
-Thanks! 💌
+## If you want to make a suggestion, please open an Issue.&nbsp;Thanks! 💌